Water wheel: Islamic world

 The industrial uses of watermills in the Islamic world date back to the 7th century, while horizontal-wheeled and vertical-wheeled water mills were both in widespread use by the 9th century.
 A variety of industrial watermills were used in the Islamic world, including gristmills, hullers, sawmills, shipmills, stamp mills, steel mills, sugar mills, and tide mills.
-By the 11th century, every province throughout the Islamic world had these industrial watermills in operation, from al-Andalus and North Africa to the Middle East and Central Asia.
+By the 11th century, every province throughout the Islamic world had these industrial watermills in operation, from al-Andalus and North Africa to West Asia and Central Asia.
 Muslim engineers also used crankshafts and water turbines, gears in watermills and water-raising machines, and dams as a source of water, used to provide additional power to watermills and water-raising machines.
 Fulling mills and steel mills may have spread from Islamic Spain to Christian Spain in the 12th century.
 Industrial water mills were also employed in large factory complexes built in al-Andalus between the 11th and 13th centuries.

 The engineers of the Islamic world developed several solutions to achieve the maximum output from a water wheel.
 One solution was to mount them to piers of bridges to take advantage of the increased flow.
 Another solution was the shipmill, a type of water mill powered by water wheels mounted on the sides of ships moored in midstream.
 This technique was employed along the Tigris and Euphrates rivers in 10th-century Iraq, where large shipmills made of teak and iron could produce 10 tons of flour from grain every day for the granary in Baghdad.
 The flywheel mechanism, which is used to smooth out the delivery of power from a driving device to a driven machine, was invented by Ibn Bassal (fl.
 1038–1075) of Al-Andalus; he pioneered the use of the flywheel in the saqiya (chain pump) and noria.
 The engineers Al-Jazari in the 13th century and Taqi al-Din in the 16th century described many inventive water-raising machines in their technological treatises.
 They also employed water wheels to power a variety of devices, including various water clocks and automata.